UOBAM Invest Digital Adviser Performance

 Performance for Individuals

-• As of 31 March 2023, UOBAM Invest portfolio returns for the first quarter, ranged between 3.3 percent to 5.7 percent
+• As of 30 June 2025, UOBAM Invest portfolio returns for the second quarter ranged between -0.8 percent to 5.8 percent.

 Past performance of the portfolio or UOBAM and any past performance, prediction, projection or forecast on the economy or markets are not necessarily indicative of the future or likely performance of the portfolio or UOBAM.
 Portfolio returns on the scheme is calculated on a single pricing basis.